77th Armor Regiment: North Africa

-During April 1943, the 753rd was posted to Camp Patrick Henry, Virginia for their deployment with the 45th Infantry Division overseas.
+During April 1943, the 753rd was posted to Camp Patrick Henry, Virginia, for their deployment with the 45th Infantry Division overseas.
 The unit made a long 33-day trip on five LSTs.
 On 26 May 1943, the 753rd landed at several locations east of Oran and consolidated near the port city of Arzew, Algeria.
 By May 1943 the fighting in North Africa was all but over.
 The 753rd saw no combat, and instead spent six weeks in maintenance and training.
 From 5 to 7 July, the 753rd loaded on LSTs.
-The battalion was to support landings by the 45th ID II US Corp 7th Army (Lt Gen George S Patton's command) in Operation Husky for invasion of Sicily.
+The battalion was to support landings by the 45th ID, II US Corps, 7th Army (Lt Gen George S Patton's command) in Operation Husky for the invasion of Sicily.